Fusion-Flux/Gravity-Api/README.md

 ## Optional Dependencies
 [Mod Menu]()

+## Config
+This mod has a config located in `.minecraft/config/gravitychanger.json`.
+You can edit it manually or in game using modmenu.
+The config has 2 categories: `Client` and `Server`.
+`Client` category contains options that only take effect on the client and need to be set on the client.
+`Server` category contains options that only take effect on the server and need to be set in the server config.
+If you are playing in singleplayer your server uses the same config as your client and you can change it from modmenu.
+If you are playing on a server the server config is not updated when you change it on your client, it can only be edited using the server config file.

 ## Importing
 First clone this repo and run `gradlew build`.
 Copy the resulting dev jar from `build/libs/` into `libs/` inside your project.